 3. Kneel on the board when getting on and off.

 To begin, climb onto the board in a kneeling position, just behind the board’s center.
-While kneeling, get a feel for the board’s balance point.
+While kneeling, get a feel for the board’s balance point, usually with knees or feet on either side of the handle.
 Here’s a good tip: the nose of your board shouldn’t pop up out of the water and the tail shouldn’t dig in.
 Grasping either side of the board with your hands will help stabilize it.

 Once you feel stable, start to rise to a standing position.
 Just take it slow — one foot at a time, with your feet about hip-width distance apart.
+As you get up, lay your paddle across the board just in front of you.
+Keep a hand (or two!) on it and bring it up with you when you rise up.
 If you feel uncertain or nervous, have a friend wade out into knee-deep water to stabilize your board while you practice standing.